lupyuen/lupyuen.github.io/src/lorawan2.md

 Unfortunately __GPIO 15 is not exposed__ on the GPIO Connector.

-But remember: Everything we do to GPIO 15, we __do the same to GPIO 5!__
+TODO: Everything we do to GPIO 15, we __do the same to GPIO 5!__

 __GPIO 5 is exposed__ on the GPIO Connector and it mirrors the GPIO High / Low state of GPIO 15.

 Thus we simply connect our Logic Analyser to __GPIO 5 as the Chip Select Pin!__ (Pic above)

-Let's look at the data collected by our Logic Analyser...
+The data collected by our Logic Analyser looks like this...

 ![LoRa SX1262 with Logic Analyser](https://lupyuen.github.io/images/lorawan2-logic.png)